 In addition, I’m joining Cindy at County Road 407 for her Fall Fireplace Mantel Pinterest Challenge.
 Each month Cindy and her guests use a Pinterest pin as inspiration for a blog post.
 Be sure to see the links to all the Fall Mantel inspiration at the end of this post.
 If you are popping over from Cindy’s creative post, I’m so glad you stopped by.

 This month’s inspiration comes from Janelle Trinette lovely Fall Tour 2020.

-Before we start to decorate the mantel, we were concerned about the stability of the old wood and decided before adding any weight to the shelf, it needed to be secure.
+Before we start to decorate the fireplace mantel, we were concerned about the stability of the old wood and decided before adding any weight to the shelf, it needed to be secured.
 Therefore, we added iron anchors to both ends of the mantel.

 First, I didn’t want to completely change my color scheme for a Fall Mantel.
 Therefore, instead of the usual golds and rust colors, I decided to use some of my dried hydrangeas that still held a touch of blue.

 I gathered my thrifted wooden candle sticks, old glass bottles and a couple of DIY projects to pull the mantel together.